Michigan's Cornelius Johnson reconnects with Jim Harbaugh on Chargers in Round 7 of draft

 THE TEAM: Jim Harbaugh hopes to bring Michigan football magic to Los Angeles and the Chargers

-Johnson joins Junior Colson, a third-round pick Friday, as the two Michigan draft picks reuniting with Harbaugh in the NFL.
+Johnson joins linebacker Junior Colson, a third-round pick Friday, as the two Michigan draft picks reuniting with Harbaugh on the NFL's Chargers.

-Johnson was an instant contributor when he got to Michigan as a four-star recruit, appearing in 12 games as a freshman before emerging as a part-time starter during the COVID-shortened 2020 season.
-He emerged as a full-time starter during his final three seasons from 2021-2023, coinciding with Michigan's three-straight Big Ten championships and College Football Playoff appearances.
+Johnson was an instant contributor after arriving at Michigan as a four-star recruit, appearing in 12 games as a freshman before emerging as a part-time starter during the COVID-shortened 2020 season.
+He emerged as a full-time starter during his final three seasons from 2021-23, coinciding with Michigan's three straight Big Ten championships and College Football Playoff appearances.

 [ Order now: Celebrate Michigan's national title with our two commemorative books: "Blue Reign" and "Maize & Grand."
 You can also buy special wall art from the front page of the Detroit Free Press from the morning after the championship! ]